horvbalint/robogo/README.md

 <br></br>
-<a name="fieldaccessSection"></a>
+<a name="field-access"></a>
 ## Field access
 Most of the time we want to make differences between users in the sense of who can see or modify the data in the database.
 Robogo provides an easy to use system that makes it possible for us to **manage accesses on every field of every document**.

 For this to work an express.js middleware has to add an access level number to the req object (as **req.accesslevel**) of every request.
 If this is not present the accesslevel of the request will be set to 0 by default.
-We must also include some special attributes for the fields of our schemas, as described in the [Schemas](#schemasSection) chapter.
+We must also include some special attributes for the fields of our schemas, as described in the [Schemas](#schemas) chapter.

-[Read routes](#readRoutes) will scan trough the results of the database query and remove every field that has a higher **minReadAccess** then the provided accesslevel in the req object.
+[Read routes](#read-routes) will scan trough the results of the database query and remove every field that has a higher **minReadAccess** than the provided accesslevel in the req object.
 So if a field requires a minReadAccess of 100 then a user with an accesslevel of 50 will get the field removed from the results.

-In the case of [Create](#createRoutes) and [Update](#updateRoutes) routes the **minWriteAccess** will matter mostly.
-Fields that have a higher minWriteAccess then the provided accesslevel will be removed before trying to save them in the database.
+In the case of [Create](#create-routes) and [Update](#update-routes) routes the **minWriteAccess** will matter mostly.
+Fields that have a higher minWriteAccess than the provided accesslevel will be removed before trying to save them in the database.
 This will cause a mongoose error, when a required field is removed, so only those will be able to create documents who have a high enough accesslevel to modify every required field of a model.
-[Create routes](#createRoutes) also use minReadAcces as they send back the result of the operation to the client as response.
+[Create routes](#create-routes) also use minReadAcces as they send back the result of the operation to the client as response.

-If someone is trying to delete a document with a field with greater minWriteAccess then the users accesslevel, the request will fail and the 'EPERM' message will be sent back.
+If someone is trying to delete a document with a field with a greater minWriteAccess than the user's accesslevel using the [Delete routes](#delete-routes), the request will fail and the 'EPERM' message will be sent back.

+Field accesses will also be taken in count, when the '/schema/:model' or the '/fields/:model' [Special routes](#special-routes) are used.
+If a field has a greater minReadAccess than the the provided accesslevel, then it will be removed from the response.

 ### Requirements and disabling

 Disabling access checking can make requests a bit faster (~150ms when reading 14.000 bigger documents).
-This can be done globaly in the [constructor](#installSection), but you can also disable (or enable) access checking on a per request basis, by appending a 'checkAccess' property in an express middleware to the req object (like req.checkAccess) and setting it to false (or true).
+This can be done globaly in the [constructor](#getting-started), but you can also disable (or enable) access checking on a per request basis, by appending a 'checkAccess' property in an express middleware to the req object (like req.checkAccess) and setting it to false (or true).

 Robogo tries to optimize its requests, so access checking will only take place when at least **one** of the following requirements is true for a model:

- * has at least one field with a minReadAccess (in case of reading) or minWriteAccess (in case of writing) attribute higher then the accesslevel of the request (req.accesslevel)
+ * has at least one field with a minReadAccess (in case of reading) or minWriteAccess (in case of writing) attribute higher than the accesslevel of the request (req.accesslevel)
  * has at least one field that uses the [mongoose-autopopulate](https://www.npmjs.com/package/mongoose-autopopulate) package and has a reference to a model that fulfills the first point.

 <br></br>
-<a name="filesSection"></a>
+<a name="working-with-files"></a>
 ## Working with files
 Robogo can help greatly with file handling.
 Files sent to its '/fileupload' path will be saved automatically into the folder given to the constructor as the 'FileDir' parameter.
 Images can be compressed and resized with no hassle, it can even create thumbnail images if needed.
 These functionalities can be configured in the constructor of robogo.
-You can get more information on them in the [Getting started](#installSection) chapter.
-The [Routes - File](#fileRoutes) section describes the routes that can be used to create new or delete and access the uploaded files.
+You can get more information on them in the [Getting started](#getting-started) chapter.
+The [Routes - File](#file-routes) section describes the routes that can be used to create new or delete and access the uploaded files.

 Robogo  creates a special **RoboFile** model to store information about the files it handles.
 This special model can not be handled by robogos default routes.
 Every time a file is uploaded an instance of this model is saved into the database containing the properties of the file.
-You can reference this document in your documents like in the example of the [Schemas](#schemasSection) chapter.
+You can reference this document in your documents like in the example of the [Schemas](#schemas) chapter.

 The RoboFile model has the following schema:
 ```js